lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---
 ### Write and Execute Two-Table SQL (JOIN) Queries

+**Q2a: Return the ids and names of genes that were either positively expressed with a significance of at least 2.0, in some experiment.
+    - TABLES: expression, genes
+    - SQL Keywords: SELECT, AS, FROM, WHERE, AND, (INNNER) JOIN

+    SELECT <table>.<id>,<table>.name, <table>.significance
+    FROM <table1> AS expression,<table2> AS genes
+    WHERE <table1>.<id> = <table1>.<id>
+    AND <table>.significance >= integerValue

-**Q2a: Write a SQL query to return the names of genes that were either positively expressed twofold or more with a significance of at least 1.0, in some experiment, or negatively expressed twofold or less with a significance of at least 1.0, in some experiment.
-List them alongside their organisms in a two-column format**
+**Q2b: Write a SQL query to return the names of genes that were either positively expressed twofold or more with a significance of at least 2.0, in some experiment, or negatively expressed twofold or less with a significance of at least 2.0, in some experiment.**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, AS, FROM, WHERE, AND, (INNNER) JOIN

         SELECT column1 AS c1, column2 AS c2, ...
         FROM table1 AS t1, table2 AS t2
         WHERE t1.col1 = t2.col1
-        AND t.c1 = 'stringValue'
+        AND t.c1 = integerValue
         AND t2.c2 > floatValue'

 -OR-